Have you ever heard about the Gerd condition? What makes it hurt and what helps most? Did you know there is a Gerd diet that helps?

-When Obama was having a meeting at Prince William Monday one reporter asked how’s the President’s throat, referring to his condition.
-He responded that he was feeling good.
-On the other hand, The President’s vocal cords were found to be raw and swollen, which is a classic sign of acid reflux.
+When Obama was having a meeting at Prince William Monday one journalist asked how’s the President’s throat, referring to his health.
+He replied that he was feeling good.
+On the other hand, The President’s vocal cords were found to be raw and swollen, which is a typical sign of acid reflux.

-He was also diagnosed by a throat specialist who performs endoscopy.
-Obama dealt with acid reflux by cutting most of the triggering foods like spicy, fried and greasy foods.
+He was also diagnosed by a throat expert who performs endoscopy.
+Obama dealt with acid reflux by cutting most of the triggering foods like spicy, fried, and greasy foods.

 “But as time went on, the pills helped less and less.”
-The Denver Broncos superstar regrets not going to the doctor as soon as he realized about GERD.
+The football superstar moans about not going to the doctor as soon as he realized about GERD.
 Now he keeps it under control with diet changes and medications.